florian/cookie.js/readme.md

 ## cookie.empty()

-If you want to remove all cookies, this method is for you.
-Simply call `cookie.empty()` and all the cookies will be removed.
+Sometimes you may want to remove all cookies.
+Simply call `cookie.empty()` and every cookie will be removed.

+## cookie.enabled()

+This method allows you to test if the cookies are enabled.
+It returns `true` if you can work with cookies and `false` if you cannot.
+You might want to use a fallback if they are disabled:

+    if (cookie.enabled()) {
+       // Do stuff with cookies
+    } else {
+       // Display error message or use localStorage
+    }

 ## Chaining